gitter-badger/ckanext-widgets/README.md

   ckan.plugins =  ckanext-widgets
   ```

-##Screenshots
-Optional section.
-Add some cool screenshots of your project.
-Highly recommended.

-##Demo
-Optional section.
-A link to a running demo of your project.

 ##Questions or issues?
-We keep the project's conversation in our [issues](https://github.com/CodeandoMexico/repo-guidelines/issues) page.
+We keep the project's conversation in our [issues](https://github.com/CodeandoMexico/ckanext-widgets/issues) page.
 If you have any other question you can reach us at <equipo@codeandomexico.org>.

 ##Contribute ([español](/CONTRIBUYE.md))
 We want this project to be the result of a community effort.
 You can collaborate with [code](https://github.com/CodeandoMexico/ckanext-widgets/pulls), [ideas](https://github.com/CodeandoMexico/ckanext-widgets/issues) and [bugs](https://github.com/CodeandoMexico/ckanext-widgets/issues).